Kakamotobi/Learned/Computer Science/Bit.md

 > A bit-shift moves each digit in a number's binary representation left or right.
 ##### Left Shift (`<<`)
 - Shifts the first operand the second operand number of bits to the left.
   - The excess bits shifted off to the left are discarded.
   - Zero bits are shifted in from the right.
+- *Shifting the original number left by one bit results to the original number * 2.*
+  - Ex: `23 << 1` is `46`.
 - Example
   ```js
   const a = 5; // 0b101